ericcombiolab/DeepMM/README.md

 ```
 The output is under `./example/deepmm_output`

-## Fine-tuning on new datasets (Highly recommend)
+## Supervised Fine-Tuning on new datasets (Highly recommend)
 As reads from different sequencers have slight differernt, which may effect model performance.
 We highly recommand you fine-tuning model though cause some time, but worth to do.
+Only one community dataset could finish SFT.
 ### Software
 - [MGSIM](https://github.com/nick-youngblut/MGSIM)
 - [MEGAHIT](https://github.com/voutcn/megahit) or [metaSPAdes](https://github.com/ablab/spades)